Evolution of Gaussian Concentration Bounds under Diffusions: Nonlinear semigroup, gradient bounds, and coupling

 This is indeed a semigroup since

 We denote by $\caH$ its generator, {\em i.e.}, for all $x\in\R^d$,

 defined on the domain $\caD(\caH)$ where the defining limit in \eqref{hdef} converges uniformly.
 The relation between $\caH$ and $V_t$ is more subtle than the relation between $\caL$ and $S_t$.
-We will restrict ourselves to the case of diffusions with regular coefficients on $\R^d$, although what follows can be formulated in a more abstract setting.
+We will restrict ourselves to the case of diffusions on $\R^d$, although what follows can be formulated in a more abstract setting.
 Thanks to the approximation results found in Appendix \ref{appendiceB}, it is enough to restrict ourselves to adequate subsets of the domains $\caD(\caL)$ and $\caD(\caH)$.
-Denote by $\caC_c^\infty(\R^d,\R)$ the space of infinitely differentiable real-valued functions on $\R^d$ with compact support. \begin{proposition} The following properties hold: \begin{enumerate} \item $\caC_c^\infty(\R^d,\R)\subset \caD(\caL)$; \item $\caC_c^\infty(\R^d,\R)\subset \caD(\caH)$, and for $f\in \caC_c^\infty(\R^d,\R)$ we have
+Denote by $\caC_c^\infty(\R^d,\R)$ the space of infinitely differentiable real-valued functions on $\R^d$ with compact support.